Howes Percival

 Howes Percival Social Housing Sector Houses

-Webinar: The Housing Snapshot - Right to Shared Ownership (RtSO) and Older People's Shared Ownership (OPSO)
+The Social Housing Snapshot: Right to Shared Ownership (RtSO) and Older People's Shared Ownership (OPSO)

 Social Housing expert Estelle Corner looks at what RPs need to know about Right to Shared Ownership, plus a review of the recent All Party Parliamentary Group report on shared ownership housing for older people.